MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

 resolved unambiguously.
 To alleviate this problem, we can bind the column reference to the node that produces it:

+*Show all patients with their state of residence.*

     qₚ = From(person)
     qₗ = From(location)
     q = qₚ |>